OWASP/www-project-secure-headers/tab_headers.md

 ## Content-Security-Policy

-A Content Security Policy (also named CSP) requires careful tuning and precise definition of the policy.
-If enabled, CSP has significant impact on the way browsers render pages (e.g., inline JavaScript is disabled by default and must be explicitly allowed in the policy).
-CSP prevents a wide range of attacks, including cross-site scripting and other cross-site injections.
+A Content Security Policy (also named CSP) requires careful tuning and testing after definition of the policy.
+A content security policy can have significant impact on the way browsers render pages (e.g., inline JavaScript or CSS can disabled).
+A proper CSP can prevents a wide range of attacks, including cross-site scripting, other cross-site injections and click jacking.

 ### Values